-When ordinary people stand up for freedom, equality and justice, we move closer to a world where human rights are enjoyed by all — it’s a work in progress.
+When ordinary people stand up for freedom, equality and justice, we move closer to a world where human rights are enjoyed by all.

 Here are just a handful from the past few months:

 Charges were dropped against a NSW legal observer

 In August 2022, the charges against a volunteer Legal Observer were dropped.
 Under New South Wales’ new and dangerous anti-protest laws, she faced a maximum sentence of 2 years in jail and a $22,000 fine after being arrested alongside 34 protesters.

 In recent years, NSW police have cracked down on peaceful protests, restricting everyone’s rights to freedom of expression and peaceful assembly.